-1. is allowed to make or second motions;

-2. is admitted to all sessions of the Board;
+is allowed to make or second motions; is admitted to all sessions of the Board;

-3. receives all materials elected Board members do;

-4. is permitted to discuss all topics of the Board.
+receives the same materials that elected or appointed Board members are given; is permitted to discuss all topics of the Board.

-As a non-voting member, the student trustee is not considered in determining a quorum for action of the Board.
-However, the student trustee may serve on the Student Senate, on institutional committees or on Board committees.
+As a non-voting member, the student trustee is not considered in determining a quorum for action by the Board.
+However, he or she may serve on the Student Senate, on institutional committees or on Board committees.